Přeskočit na obsah Přeskočit na navigaci Přeskočit na navigaci

 KEY SECTORS

-The services sector contributes 55.5% of GDP and employs almost 64% of the labour force.
+The services sector is the largest segment of the economy, contributing 60% of GDP and employing nearly 64% of the labor force.

 Automotive sector